bosun-monitor/bosun/docs/expressions.md

 ## Graphite Query Functions

-### GraphiteQuery(query string, startDuration string, endDuration string, format string) seriesSet
+### graphite(query string, startDuration string, endDuration string, format string) seriesSet

 Performs a graphite query.  the duration format is the internal bosun format (which happens to be the same as OpenTSDB's format).
 Functions pretty much the same as q() (see that for more info) but for graphite.